timmywil/panzoom/README.md

 Tests can be run by opening [test/index.html](http://timmywil.github.com/jquery.panzoom/test/) in a browser or by using [`grunt`](http://gruntjs.com/) and [phantomjs](http://phantomjs.org/).
 See [CONTRIBUTING.md](https://github.com/timmywil/jquery.panzoom/blob/master/CONTRIBUTING.md) for more info.

 Tests are written with [mocha](http://visionmedia.github.com/mocha/) and [chai for bdd-style assertions](http://chaijs.com/api/bdd/).

+## FAQ

+1. How do I make it so that I never see the background behind the panzoom element? [example](http://codepen.io/timmywil/pen/qjvBF)

+  - This can be done with the `contain` option.
+Set `contain` to `"invert"` and make sure the panzoom element is the same size or larger than its parent.